btholt/complete-intro-to-product-management/lessons/04-communication/C-exercise.md

 Your pitch is

 "We are going to be implementing VWO as an A/B testing tool.
-We spent a lot of rounds doing research, kicking the tires on various tools, and looking into the feature sets of each product.
+We spent a lot of rounds doing research, kicking the tires on various tools, and looking into the feature sets that each products.
 Freshmarketer didn't integrate with all the tools we use internally.
-Due to Google competing in the same market, we did not feel like we could ship our data to them.
+Due to Google competing in the same market as we do we did not feel like we could ship our data to them.
 HubSpot's offering offered too little in the way of feature richness.
-In the end, VWO's offering matched more closely to ours, and we believe it is the best tool we should move forward with."
+In the end VWO's offering matched more closely to ours and we believe it is the best tool we should move forward with."

 What is wrong with this approach?
 How could you make it better?